 Titles are a part of the Filmora vs. DaVinci comparison.
 Filmora supports over 3,000 text titles and 15 subtitle templates.

 In comparison, DaVinci Resolve has 67 templates.
-Although the difference is vast, Resolve mainly offers professional titles, while in Filmora, you find professional to social.
+Although the difference is vast, Resolve mainly offers professional titles, while in Filmora, you find every topic possible.

-Also, with Filmora, you need an internet connection because most of the titles are downloaded from the online library.
+Also, with Filmora, you need an internet connection because most titles are downloaded from the online library.

 Transitions

 Transition effects are animations between clips.
-Both support quite many transitions, but the win goes to Filmora because it supports over 1,100 transitions to add between clips.
+Both support many transitions, but the win goes to Filmora because it supports over 1,100 transitions.

-Resolve supports around 60 effects.
+Resolve has fewer than 100.
 Like titles, most transitions are downloaded before using in the project.

 Video effects